AlphaBlue7/SubAlarm/README.md

 4. notify by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/notify/cmd/notify@latest`).

-5. anew by tomnomnom is to be installed (`go install -v github.com/tomnomnom/anew@latest`).

-6. -- Telegram bot made using [@botfather](https://web.telegram.org/k/#@BotFather) on telegram and it's API Key and chat IDs
+5. -- Telegram bot made using [@botfather](https://web.telegram.org/k/#@BotFather) on telegram and it's API Key and chat IDs

    A. -- Instead of Telegram any of the providers mentioned here can be used `https://github.com/projectdiscovery/notify#provider-config` .
 It goes to say that the `alert_sub.sh ` and the `alertconfig.yaml ` files must be altered accordingly